tleemann/road_evaluation/README.md

 # Remove And Debias (ROAD)
-## An Efficient and Consistent Evaluation Strategy for Feature Attributions
+## A Consistent and Efficient Evaluation Strategy for Feature Attributions

 The repository contains the source code of the (Remove And Debias) ROAD evaluation method for feature attribution methods.
 It is structured as follows:
 * the folder ```road``` contains the interfaces and classes required to use the ROAD evaluation framework.